jeremybroutin/jeremybroutin.github.io/_posts/2017-05-11-app_deconstruction_lyft.md

 <h1>{{ page.title }}</h1>
 <p class="meta">{{ page.date | date_to_string }}</p>

-_This post is a work in progress, thanks for your patience._

 As part of an ongoing university professional certificate on iOS development, we have been tasked to analyze an app of our choice and to deconstruct it.
 A list of sample questions were provided to guide our review, and I chose to group them under the categories exposed below.

 ## Introduction